jefdaj/ortholang/README.md

 ShortCut: short, reproducible phylogenomic cuts
 ===============================================

-Note that this README is based on [the poster][1], and most of the same information will also be available as a series of screencasts.

 Phylogenomic cuts are lists of genes whose distribution suggests they may be important for a trait of interest, such as virulence or drought tolerance.
 They have historically been successful at identifying candidate genes for further